web-ascender/annotate_models/README.md

 and you will probably need to explicitly set one or more `--require` option(s), and/or one or more `--model-dir` options to inform `annotate` about the structure of your project and help it bootstrap and load the relevant code.

+### Export to a single file

+To export annotations to a single file, specifiy a filename with the `--export-file` option:

+    annotate --export-file=doc/annotated_models.md

+The default format for exports is `markdown` but it also supports `bare`:

+    annotate --export-file=doc/annotated_models.txt --export-file-format=bare
+    annotate --export-file=doc/annotated_models.md --export-file-format=markdown

 ## Configuration

 If you want to always skip annotations on a particular model, add this string